mkitchen77/mkitchen77/README.md

 - 👋 Hi, I’m @mkitchen77
-- 👀 I’m interested in spirituality and grieth..
+- 👀 I’m interested in spirituality and growth..
 - 🌱 I’m currently learning not how to figure rhis out ...
 - 💞️ I’m looking to collaborate on making Earth better...
 - 📫 How to reach me: krazzykitch77@gmail.com